 Whether you’re a seasoned medical traveler or this is your first year out in the field, you likely feel tax season looming over you.
 You probably didn’t get onto this career path because you love complicated taxes, but alas, it comes with the territory.

 You may have to manage taxes in multiple states and face circumstances the average non-traveling worker doesn’t have to deal with.
-Maybe you’ve made some mistakes on your taxes in the past, but don’t worry—you weren’t the first and won’t be the last.
+Maybe you’ve made some mistakes on your taxes in past tax seasons, but don’t worry—you weren’t the first and won’t be the last.

 We can learn from the mistakes of the travel nurses who came before us.
 Moving forward, keep these common missteps in mind so you don’t have a headache come April 15.